-WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION: CYTOCHROME P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT US WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS
+WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE: LIFE THREATENING RESPIRATORY DEPRESSION: CYTOCHROME P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT US WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS with use of Fentanyl Citrate Injection.
+Monitor for respiratory depression, especially during initiation of Fentanyl Citrate Injection or following a dose increase [see Warnings and Precautions (5.2)]

 Addiction, Abuse, and Misuse Fentanyl Citrate Injection exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing Fentanyl Citrate Injection, and monitor all patients regularly for the development of these behaviors and conditions [see Warnings and Precautions (5.1)1.
+Assess each patient's risk prior to prescribing Fentanyl Citrate Injection, and monitor all patients regularly for the development of these behaviors and conditions [see Warnings and